ggoretti/data_cleaning/README.md

 # Cleaning wind turbine data

-This repository includes the scripts developed for cleaning wind turbine data.
+This repository includes the scripts developed for cleaning wind turbine data, when wind speed and power values for each turbine in the wind farm are available.

-An example where the functions are applied is also included.

 ## Use this code

 ### Function
 The function that performs turbine data cleaning is **`clean_turbine`**.

+An example where the functions are applied is included in `example.py`.
+The function `powerCurve.py` is also included, which draws the "wind farm" power curve using the average turbine values, namely wind speed and power.

 ### Assumptions
 Data Quality: